Certora/Documentation/docs/gambit/gambit.md

 This is a mutation generator for Solidity.
-It takes as input a solidity source file (or a configuration file as you can see below) and produces a set of uniquely mutated solidity source files which are, by default, dumped in the `out/` directory.
+It takes as input a solidity source file (or a configuration file as you can see below) and produces a set of uniquely mutated solidity source files which are output in the `out/` directory by default.
 The source is [publicly available](https://github.com/Certora/gambit).

 ## Installing Gambit
-- Gambit is implemented in Rust which you can download [here](https://www.rust-lang.org/tools/install).
+- Gambit is implemented in Rust, which you can download [here](https://www.rust-lang.org/tools/install).
 - To run Gambit, do the following:
    - `git clone git@github.com:Certora/gambit.git`
    - Install by running `cargo install --path .` from the `gambit/` directory after you clone the repository.
 This will add the Gambit binary to your `.cargo` directory.
    - Alternatively, you can also build Gambit by running `cargo build --release` from the `gambit/` directory.
 - You will need OS specific binaries for various versions of Solidity.
 You can download them [here](https://github.com/ethereum/solc-bin).
 Make sure you add them to your `PATH`.

-## Users
+## Usage
 - If you installed Gambit using `cargo install --path .` described above, you can learn how to use Gambit by running `gambit mutate -h`.
 - If you went for a local build, you can run `cargo gambit-help` for help.